sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 This code, and the manner in which it was written, was absolutely the golden standard of an MVP.
 It did exactly what it needed to in order to solicit feedback from users and find its place in the universe of possible features.
 As all such minimum implementations should be, it lacked attention to scalability, performance, and robustness (because you do **not** spent that energy on a feature that is immediately scrapped).

 I would begin my journey at Sourcegraph as a member of the codenav team ten days after this PR was opened.
 Around this time, Sourcegraph had made the decision to de-prioritize the work on language servers in support of building out an infrastructure to enable precise code intelligence supported by LSIF indexes.
+The [LSIF announcement blog post](/blog/code-intelligence-with-lsif) outlines some of the reasons we choose to shift our focus.
 This allowed us to budget the effort into improving scalability, performance, and robustness of the service while extending its feature set to eventually subsume what language servers were currently providing.

 ## Commit to a storage format

 **PR**: [SQLite backend (#5332)](https://github.com/sourcegraph/sourcegraph/pull/5332)

 The first issue to tackle was choosing how to represent LSIF data within the service.
 The MVP simply kept the raw LSIF input on disk, parsing it into memory on demand.
-Not every query would parse the LSIF input from scratch -- there was an LRU cache that would allow multiple requests to hit the same LSIF index without re-parsing.
+Not every query would parse the LSIF input from scratch - there was an LRU cache that would allow multiple requests to hit the same LSIF index without re-parsing.
 However, LSIF indexes can be **very** large.
 The time to read these indexes into memory in the first place was non-negligible, and storing even a few large indexes in memory was likely to cause an OOM crash.

 We needed to find a way to query only the portion of the index we need to answer a query, and we needed to find a way to do it efficiently.
 We decided to convert the raw LSIF data into an internal protocol-oblivious format on upload, giving us complete control over the storage format.
 Having control of the storage format allows it to be designed efficiently for the proposed access patterns: